tonyrog/varp/doc/api.md

 ```

 Cleanup clause by removing all false literals on level 0.
-if clause is contradictory then exception is raised, else
+if clause is contradictory then exception is raised
-varpy.__ok__ is returned.

 ``` python